 The employees covered by the Kanto IT Software Health Insurance Society (ITS) and their dependents are able to use the year-round, summer, and winter resort facilities offered, and some directly operated, by the ITS at very affordable prices.
 In addition, they can enjoy Tokyo Disney Resort, Universal Studios Japan, and other places at discounted prices.

-At our headquarters situated in Tokyo’s Shiodome district, the employee cafeteria occupies the entire 25th floor that overlooks the Odaiba waterfront and the Rainbow Bridge.
-It offers a wide variety of dishes, ranging from ones developed in collaboration with popular restaurants and famous chefs to SoftBank’s proprietary dishes.
-The cafeteria is also used for holding events, such as press conferences and Fukuoka SoftBank Hawks season kickoff events.
+At our headquarters situated in Tokyo’s Takeshiba district, the employee cafeteria occupies the entire 30th floor that overlooks the Odaiba waterfront and the Rainbow Bridge.
+It offers a wide variety of dishes, ranging from ones developed in collaboration with popular restaurants and famous chefs to Softbank's proprietary dishes.
+The cafeteria can also host events, such as press conferences and cross-industry exchanges.

 SoftBank Hawks game watching parties are held nationwide, which include employees cheering the team at the cafeteria and Group personnel gathering to watch baseball games together.

 These events, many of which are held regularly, contribute to the Group’s increased sense of unity and closer interaction among employees.